ytanimura/yotabaito-2.0/texts/mathematics/mathematics.md

 # Mathematics

-Summary of my graduate research in mathematics.

 ## Subjects

-- Deformation problem of Clifford-Klein forms with nilpotent translation groups
-- Algebraic approach for Duflo's polynomial conjecture
+### Algebraic approach for Duflo's polynomial conjecture

-## Details of each Subject
+The Laplacian is invariant to isometric transforms. his property holds not only in the Euclidian space, but also in general Riemannian manifolds.
+Our interest is the generalization of this property: how many differential operators are invariant to isometric transforms?

+In my doctoral thesis, we consider Duflo's polynomial conjecture, algebraic abstraction of the above question, by pure-alogebraic approach.

 ### Deformation problem of Clifford-Klein forms with nilpotent translation groups